FlachyJoe/FCPDWorkbench/README.md

 ## Feedback

 Bugs, feature requests, and inquiries?
 Please open tickets in the repo's issue queue.
-You can also follow progressvia the [dicussion thread](https://forum.freecadweb.org/viewtopic.php?f=24&t=51429) on the FreeCAD forum.
+You can also follow progress via the [dicussion thread](https://forum.freecadweb.org/viewtopic.php?f=24&t=51429) on the FreeCAD forum.

 ## License